MIRI MRS Mosaics

 Primary channel selection and mosaics

 Choosing Channel 1 (or ALL1) in APT places the target at the pointing origin of the channel 1A (i.e., Channel 1, SHORT(A)) field of view, and the boundaries of this field will be used to determine the effective footprint for purposes of determining mosaic tile boundaries and overlaps.
-Similarly, choosing channel 4 will place the target at the pointing origin of the channel 4A field of view, and the boundaries of this field will be used for determining mosaic tile positions.
+Similarly, choosing Channel 4 will place the target at the pointing origin of the Channel 4A field of view, and the boundaries of this field will be used for determining mosaic tile positions.
 Since the channel 4 field of view is much larger than that of channel 1, the mosaic tile offsets will be commensurately larger.
-With channel 1 (or ALL) as the primary channel, each channel 1 tile will overlap the others to a specified percentage, while each channel 4 tile will overlap the next more substantially (Figure 1).
-If channel 4 is selected as the primary channel, each channel 4 tile will overlap the others to the specified percentage, while there will be gaps between the channel 1 tiles (Figure 2).
+With Channel 1 (or ALL) as the primary channel, each channel 1 tile will overlap the others to a specified percentage, while each channel 4 tile will overlap the next more substantially (Figure 1, left panel).
+If channel 4 is selected as the primary channel, each channel 4 tile will overlap the others to the specified percentage, while there will be gaps between the channel 1 tiles (Figure 1, right panel).

 Note that tiles generated by APT are produced symmetrically about the astronomical target.
 Therefore, for an even number of tiles, the astronomical target will be centered between two tiles, while for an odd number of tiles it will be centered in a tile.